 - change in speech

-Allergic reactions: RETEVMO can cause a fever, rash, or pain in muscles or joints, especially in the first month of treatment.
+Allergic reactions: RETEVMO can cause a fever, rash, or pain in muscles or joints, especially during the first month of treatment.
 Tell your doctor if you get any of these symptoms.
-Your doctor may stop treatment for a while or lower your dose of RETEVMO.

 - shortness of breath